Posterior Vitreous Detachment

 If a retinal tear has occurred, treating the retinal tear with laser or cryopexy (a freezing treatment to close the tear) is usually recommended.
 Surgery will be recommended if the tear has progressed to a retinal detachment.

-Unfortunately, there are currently no known prevention methods as the liquefying of vitreous is a natural aging process.
+Unfortunately, there are currently no known prevention methods as the liquefying of vitreous is a natural ageing process.

 There are some individuals that believe that adding antioxidants to your diet can help to preserve the integrity of the vitreous by reducing free radicals.

-You may want to also contemplate taking eye vitamins, as it is rather difficult to get sufficient nutriments in our dietary habits today.
+You may want to also contemplate taking eye vitamins, as it is rather difficult to get sufficient nutrients in our dietary habits today.